wwwide/brief-form/README.md

 |Field||component to render UI input.
 It accepts form data field name, input renderer, validator etc. Look for detailed description in the sections below.|
 |Form||Form container component|

-We highly recommend to use Form and Field components returned from this hook, as its already bound to form type passed to hook.
+We highly recommend to use Form and Field components returned from this hook, as they are already bound to form type passed to hook.

 ## Field